chaos-mesh/rfcs/text/2022-05-12-multi-cluster-support.md

    another controller in the target cluster, we only need an available kubeconfig, which is much simpler than the network configuration.

-2. Why is it an extra field?
+2. Why is the `remoteCluster` an extra field?
 Would a standalone resource / annotation / … be better?

    I can’t say which one is better.
 It’s a blind choice.
 I don’t want to create a new embedded standalone resource because the existing two embedded